ray-project/ray/doc/source/ray-overview/installation.rst

 * Windows does not have a copy-on-write forking model, so spinning up new processes can require more memory.

-Please submit any issues you encounter to
+Submit any issues you encounter to
 `GitHub <https://github.com/ray-project/ray/issues/>`_.

 Installing Ray on Arch Linux